c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ![image](https://github.com/c-haisten/c2c_summit/assets/98335592/43faa08c-17ae-48e9-aef8-c6c7eacd13ab)

 6. Scroll to the bottom of the page to learn more information about the container and audit details.
+Here we can see that this alert is related to the GKE hosts and Bank of Anthos application from the information provided in the container summary.
+It appears an attacker is trying to create a backdoor into the application.
+Fortunately because Prisma Cloud is integrated with JIRA and issues have been created, work is underway to quaratine the cluster.

 ![image](https://github.com/c-haisten/c2c_summit/assets/98335592/c99fd419-5d7b-4abd-8d0e-9373d8c3e1ec)